mzgreen/mzgreen.github.io/_posts/2015-02-28-How-to-hideshow-Toolbar-when-list-is-scrolling(part2).md

 ##Adding Tabs

 We need to modify our `Activity’s` layout:
-[layout z tabami z bugiem]
+{% gist /mzgreen/0f8111db8b780efeb372 %}

 and `tabs.xml`:
-[layout tabow]
+{% gist /mzgreen/d77ce91f21e9ceace291 %}

 As you can see I’m not adding real `Tabs`, just a layout that mimics their look.
 It won’t change anything in the implementation.
 You can put any view here.
 There are some implementations of the `Tabs` for Material Design available on github or you can create them yourself :)

 Adding the `Tabs` means that they will cover our list a little, so we need to increase the padding.
-To make it  flexible we won’t be setting this in xml, because `Toolbar` can have different height depending on orientation or device (e.g on tablets), so we would have to create a bunch of xml to cover all the cases.
+To make it  flexible we won’t be setting this in xml (notice removed padding from `RecyclerView` in `part_two_activity.xml`), because `Toolbar` can have different height depending on orientation or device (e.g on tablets), so we would have to create a bunch of xml to cover all the cases.
 Instead we will set the padding in code:
-[code ustawiania paddingu w aktywnosci]
+{% gist /mzgreen/d3197b0faeb0f8103b71 %}
 It’s pretty simple, we’re setting the padding to be the sum of `Toolbar’s` height and `Tabs’` height.
 If we run this now we will see something like this:
 ![Screen with tabs](/images/2/withtabs.png "Screen with tabs")

 It’s all good, our first list item is perfectly visible, so we can move along.
 Actually we won’t change anything in our `HidingScrollListener` class.
 The only change that needs to be done is in `PartTwoActivity`:
-[kod aktywnosci z animacja z zakladkami]
+{% gist /mzgreen/28e057f34b7e51bb1592 %}

 Can you see what has changed?
-We are getting `toolbarContainer` reference which is a `LinearLayout` instead of `Toolbar`, and in `onMove`, `onHide` and `onShow` methods we are translating and animating this view instead of `Toolbar`.
+We are getting `mToolbarContainer` reference which is a `LinearLayout` instead of `Toolbar`, and in `onMove()`, `onHide()` and `onShow()` methods we are translating and animating this view instead of `Toolbar`.
 This will move a whole container that contains the `Toolbar` and `Tabs` and this is exactly what we need to do.

-If we run it we can see that it seems to be working as expected, but… if you look closely you will see that there is some bug in there.
+If we run it we can see that it seems to be working as expected, but… if you look closely you will see that there is a little bug in there.
 Sometimes there is a white line visible between `Tabs` and `Toolbar` for the fraction of a second.
 It’s probably because they are not perfectly synchronized when they are animating.
 Fortunately it’s not something that we couldn’t fix:)

 The fix is very simple, just put the background of the `Toolbar` and `Tabs` to their parent layout:
-[poprawiony layout z kolrami]
+{% gist /mzgreen/ce503aeba273c322abbb %}

 Now even if views are not perfectly synchronized during animation, it won’t be visible.
 There is one more bug, the same that we had in [part 1].
 If we are at the top of the list, we can scroll a little bit up and if the `HIDE_THRESHOLD` small enough, the `Toolbar` will hide and there will be an empty space(padding) visible above the list.
 Again - fix is really simple:
-[code z naprawionym tym czyms]
+{% gist /mzgreen/09ef2f24440fbef5f17a %}

-We’ve just added one more variable that holds total scroll offset of the list, and when we are about to check if we should show or hide the `Toolbar`, we first check if we scrolled more than `Toolbar’s` height (if not, we show the `Toolbar` again):
+We’ve just added one more variable that holds total scroll offset of the list, and when we are about to check if we should show or hide the `Toolbar`, we first check if we scrolled more than `Toolbar’s` height (if not, we show the `Toolbar` again).
-[kod z warunkiem]

 This is it, let’s run our app!
 ![Working example gif](/images/2/goal.gif "Working example gif")

 It’s working very well now :) And it even works with other LayoutManagers without changing anything else:
-[setting with GridLayoutManager]
+{% gist /mzgreen/892c394d6db47eb3708b %}

 ![Grid layout](/images/2/grid.png "Grid layout")